barryclark/jekyll-now/about.md

   <a href="https://www.meetup.com/Cloud-Native-London/"><img src="/assets/cloudnativelon.jpeg"></a>
 </div>

-I'm Cheryl Hung, Director of Ecosystem at the [Cloud Native Computing Foundation](https://cncf.io), part of the Linux Foundation.
+I'm Cheryl Hung, Director of Ecosystem at the Cloud Native Computing Foundation, part of the Linux Foundation.
 I advocate for and build communities around Kubernetes, cloud native and open source infrastructure.

 I founded the [Cloud Native
 London meetup](https://www.meetup.com/Cloud-Native-London) for the London community around Kubernetes and cloud native platform.
 You can meet me there, plus 200-300 techies, on the first Wednesday of every month.

-## Background

 <div class="about-logos">
   <a href="https://www.google.com/"><img src="/assets/google.png"></a>
   <a href="https://www.cam.ac.uk/"><img src="/assets/cambridge.jpg"></a>
 </div>

-Previously I wrote C++/Java/Python as a software engineer at Google.
+Prior to the CNCF I was a software engineer at Google London and New York.
 I've been a product manager, DevOps engineering manager and developer advocate.

-I graduated from the University of Cambridge, King's College, with a Masters in Computer Science.
+I earned a Masters in Computer Science from the University of Cambridge, King's College.

 ## Contact me